mrassell/HMM-NLP-Project/README.md

 ```

 This will:
-1. Load and process diary entries
+1. Load and process journal entries
 2. Perform sentiment analysis
 3. Train HMM model
 4. Generate visualizations